Azure/FTALive-Sessions/content/data/Synapse_SQL/SQL Serveless Pool/Delta_timetravel_serveless.md

-The solution is very simple.
-The plan is to export a point in time to recover a change in a transaction.
+For example.
+The plan here is to export a point in time to recover a change in a transaction.
 The steps are to be executed in an environment you already set up the Delta files.

 Following the steps.